- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 And the payment can be made either

-For making the online payment one needs to have net banking or debit cards of the authorized banks.
+For making online payments, one needs to have net banking or debit cards from authorized banks.

-You can submit the hard copies of challan together with the amount payable at physical bank counters.
+You can submit the hard copies of the OLTAS challan together with the amount payable at physical bank counters.

-Following things should be taken care of while filling up the challan such as
+Following things should be taken care of while filling up the OLTAS challan, such as

-To view the challan on TRACES you need to
+To view the OLTAS challan on TRACES, you need to

 The results will appear.
 Also, any unused balance available will be shown against the challan details it belongs to.

-It is a table showing the various transaction when a specific challan was claimed/consumed.
+It is a table showing the various transactions when a specific challan was claimed/consumed.
 The following information can be extracted from this table of challan consumption

 |Challan Consumption Table||Status of Challan|